selfrefactor/rambda/docs/README.md

 - Restore `R.replaceAll`
 - Restore `R.replaceAll`

 - Remove option for `R.mapAsync` to be called outside of `R.pipeAsync`.
 This is done for consistency as all other methods follow this rule, i.e. they are all curried.

 - Fix `R.pluck` to work without `R.pipe`
+- Remove option for `R.mapAsync` to be called outside of `R.pipeAsync`.
+This is done for consistency as all other methods follow this rule, i.e. they are all curried.

+- Fix `R.pluck` to work without `R.pipe`